davidclin/markdown/index.md

 traffic within the tunnel (the IPsec SA).
 The following commands set the SA lifetime and timing parameters.

-* `IPsec SA lifetime` – 1 hour is the recommended value on ASR 1000 router.
+* `IPsec SA lifetime` â€“ 1 hour is the recommended value on ASR 1000 router.

-* `IPsec SA replay window-size` – 1024 is the recommended value on ASR 1000 router.
+* `IPsec SA replay window-size` â€“ 1024 is the recommended value on ASR 1000 router.

       crypto ipsec security-association lifetime seconds 3600
       crypto ipsec security-association replay window-size 1024